stripe/stripe-node/README.md

 ### Network retries

 Automatic network retries can be enabled with `setMaxNetworkRetries`.
-This will retry requests `n` times with exponential backoff if they fail due to connection or conflict errors.
+This will retry requests `n` times with exponential backoff if they fail due to an intermittent network problem.
 [Idempotency keys](https://stripe.com/docs/api/idempotent_requests) are added where appropriate to prevent duplication.

 ```js
 // Retry a request once before giving up